 Sessions at Abbey Road Studios led first to the creation of a 13-track album, then later to recordings of a selection of unplugged acoustic versions, followed by a video shoot for a live stream performance with the band, filmed in the legendary Studio 2.

-The album ‘Off the Grid’ is due for release in September 2021, with plans being made for a UK live tour in the autumn.
+The album ‘Off the Grid’ was set for release in September 2021.
 Texas could beckon again yet.